Lübeck Cathedral: Reconstruction

 Reconstruction of the cathedral took several decades, as greater priority was given to the rebuilding of the Marienkirche.
 Work was completed only in 1982.

 In 2002 a symposium took place in conjunction with the Lübeck Academy of Music to consider the reconstruction of the Arp Schnitger organ.
 It was concluded that such a reconstruction would be possible, but no decision has yet been taken.
-The discussion follows a research project at the university in Göteborg, Sweden where a reconstruction of the Lübeck organ has been going on since the mid-1990s.
+The discussion follows a research project at the university in Gothenburg, Sweden, where a reconstruction of the Lübeck organ has been going on since the mid-1990s.
 That reconstruction was concluded in 2001 with installation of the replica, including a replica of the organ front, in an earlier abandoned church from the late 1890s, Örgryte church.
 The church is now rebuilt as a concert hall.

 The cathedral is unique in that at 105 m, it is shorter than the tallest church in the city.
 This is the consequence of a power struggle between the church and the guilds.